SuperStulle007/UltraCapes/README.md

 # Note

-• If you have problems open an Issue or contact me on Discord:
+• If you have problems open an Issue.
-  @'SuperStulle007#7777

 Have fun with this plugin on your Server!